MSP-1 Specification

 5. Relationship to related MSP-1 terms

-• parent — helps resolve structural relationships.
+• parent — may help resolve structural relationships among located resources.

 6. Examples

-Minimal URL declaration:
+Primary URL declaration:

 {

-"url": "https://msp-1.org/spec/url/"
+"url": "https://msp-1.org/protocol-overview/"

 }